Practical Nursing vs. Professional Nursing: Understanding the Differences

 What do RNs do?

 Educating patients and their families is another important role of being a RN.
 The RN must be confident in teaching the patient and their family how to care for the ill or injured patient while also assisting in rehabilitation and therapeutic care.
-RNs may also take on the task of providing grief counseling for those in a critical care setting.

-Where do RNs work?
+Where can RNs work?

 Another path includes critical care in an intensive care or emergency unit at a hospital, where nurses provided initial evaluations and care for patients with life-threatening conditions.
 Hospital nurses are more likely to work nights and weekends compared to office nurses due to the increased need for 24-hour patient care.